abourdon/shprofile/README.md

 ## How to add a bootstrap script?

-Any file in the `session-bootstrap/` directory will be executed during the Terminal session opening.
-Thus, to add a bootstrap script at the Terminal session opening, simply place it to the `session-bootstrap/` directory.
+Any file in the `session-bootstrap/` directory will be executed during the terminal session opening.
+Thus, to add a bootstrap script at the terminal session opening, simply place it to the `session-bootstrap/` directory.

 Some examples of `session-bootstrap`'s files can be found [here](session-bootstrap/).